Akil Baddoo Player Props: Tigers vs. White Sox

 Akil Baddoo At The Plate

-- Baddoo is batting .264 with seven doubles, two home runs and 18 walks.
+- Baddoo has seven doubles, three home runs and 20 walks while hitting .262.

-- In 38 games played this season, he has homered in just two of them.
+- Baddoo has picked up a hit in 23 of 42 games this year, with multiple hits eight times.

-- Baddoo has driven in a run in nine games this year (23.7%), including one multiple-RBI game.
+- Baddoo has driven in a run in 10 games this season (23.8%), including two games with multiple runs batted in.

-- He has scored in 15 of 38 games so far this year.
+- He has scored a run in 16 of 42 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.